CrunchyData/postgres-operator/hugo/content/CLI and Example/pgo-cli.md

  * wait for the database to be restored
  * execute *\d* in the database and you should see the database state prior to where the *afterbackup* table was created

+See the Design section of the Operator documentation for things to consider before you do a restore.

 #### Restore from pgbasebackup

     pgo create cluster restoredcluster --backup-path=/somebackup/path --backup-pvc=somebackuppvc